vibaotram/diversity_wasi/README.md

 # diversity_wasi
-Scripts and some data for [paper]()
+Scripts and some data available for [paper]()

 ## genotyping
 - snp_panels: SNP data before and after filtering
 - lgc_results: raw data from LGC
-- raw_genotype: genotype data of all individuals (including the ones not on paper 2)
+- raw_genotype: genotype data of all individuals (including the ones not on the paper)
+- genetic_diveristy.R: all the genotyping analyses

 ## seq_analysis